Helping Patients Achieve Recovery

-The mission of Fund The Climb Foundation is to remove barriers that might stand in the way of patients seeking treatment for the brain disease of addiction.
-Donations are used to advance education and prevention of substance use disorder as well as assisting with housing, transportation, nutrition & personal hygiene for those courageous enough to break the cycle of addiction and enter treatment.
+The mission of Fund The Climb Foundation is to remove barriers that stand in the way of patients seeking treatment for the brain disease of addiction.
+Donations are used to advance education and prevention of substance use disorder as well as to assist with treatment, housing, transportation, nutrition and personal hygiene needs for those courageous enough to break the cycle of addiction and enter treatment.

 The Climb of Their Lives

-Donations provide funding for housing, transportation, nutrition & personal hygiene for those who are climbing out of addiction.
+Donations provide funding for treatment, housing, transportation, nutrition and personal hygiene needs for those who are climbing out of addiction.

 Recent times have been hard on us all.
 Isolation, lack of work, job losses, housing difficulties, transportation issues, lack of access to healthcare, to food and other basic needs has adversely impacted the lives of many in our communities.

 But this has particularly hurt those struggling with substance use disorder and mental health challenges.
-Many find their way to treatment and have the courage to show up but then are derailed because of other barriers associated with their living conditions.
+Many find their way to treatment and have the courage to show up but then are derailed because of barriers that stand in their way.